kbsriram/thormor/docs/libapi.md

 indicating whether a full download was performed, or there were no changes, or that the content was not available.

-download_info contains
+`download_info` contains

 - source url
 - target local file
 - any last_modified timestamp (or -1)
 - any etag (or null)

 ##Implementing local storage providers##

-A local storage provider is used to let you specify real File locations on the device for various stored messages, configurations and other data.
-You implement a method that returns a File
+A local storage provider is used to let you specify real `File` locations on the device for various stored messages, configurations and other data.
+You implement two methods:

-getFileFor(path)
+    File getFileFor(path)
+    File getCacheFileFor(path)

-The path is effectively a key for a location on the device.
-The library will save files under paths that are prefixed with "data/"
+The path argument is effectively is a key for a location on the device, and implementations must return the same underlying file if the same path is used.